 Generally speaking, membership in professional organizations can be a good indicator that a contractor is reputable and also seeking to stay updated on important changes within their industry.
 Some organizations accept membership applications from just about any company, so the value of these types of affiliations may not be as helpful in verifying that contractors professional reputation.

 Still, other organizations exist that require companies to meet certain standards, undergo training, or maintain certifications, etc. in order to be a member.
 These types of affiliations tend to be an industry standard and can go a long way to establish the contractor you are considering as trustworthy and reputable.
+They can also be a great resource to find a home improvement contractor if you are just starting your search.

 5. How can I get in touch with you and how will you communicate with me throughout the project?